Biden closes out Black History Month with White House event - NewsBreak

 Biden closes out Black History Month with White House event

-WASHINGTON — (AP) — President Joe Biden welcomed Black leaders to the White House Monday for a jovial Black History Month celebration, where he called on Congress to confirm Ketanji Brown Jackson to the Supreme Court, and pass voting rights bills.
+President Joe Biden welcomed Black leaders to the White House Monday for a jovial Black History Month celebration, where he called on Congress to confirm Ketanji Brown Jackson to the Supreme Court , and pass voting rights bills.

 “I know progress can be slow and frustrating,” Biden said.
 “But I also know what's possible if we work together, if we keep the faith, if we remember - changes and charges that are passed down to us.”